juhamust/mozaik-ext-slack/README.md

 key           | required | description
 --------------|----------|---------------
 `title`       | no       | *Textual title to show.
 Example: '#mychannel'.*
-`channel`     | no       | *Name of the channel to follow.
-Defaults to all public channels where token has permissions to* `imageSize`   | no       | Scaling of image: initial, cover, contain.
+`channel`     | no       | *Channels to follow, separated with comma.
+Defaults to all the channels the token has permission to.
+Supports including/excluding rules by [micromatch](https://github.com/micromatch/micromatch).
+Leading hash character ignored*
+`imageSize`   | no       | Scaling of image: initial, cover, contain.
 Default to `initial` `showImages`  | no       | Show images or not.
 Defaults to `true` `showPulse`   | no       | Show pulse visualisation on each message or not.
 Defaults to `false`